srbnghosh99/Community-Detection-in-Large-Graphs-and-Applications/Use_Cases/Trust_Prediction/readme.md

 ## How It Works

 1. **Community Detection**:
-   - Communities are detected using both the trust and rating networks.
-This step is crucial as it groups users with similar trust and rating behaviors together.
+   - Communities are detected using trust networks.
+Different community detections models can be used for this step.

 2. **Identifying Community Centers**:
    - Community centers are identified using centrality measures to find representative users within each community.